elokaagu/rhood-studio-admin/ADMIN_USER_GUIDE.md

 - **Approve**: Accept applications
 - **Reject**: Decline applications

-This user guide provides everything you need to effectively manage the R/HOOD Studio platform.
+This user guide provides everything you need to effectively manage the R/HOOD Portal platform.
 For additional support or questions, don't hesitate to contact the support team!